 It’s possible that a shopper abandoned their cart because they had reservations or concerns about the product/s — or maybe they simply got distracted.
 By following up with cart abandoners and reminding them of the products they left behind, you can nudge them to go back and make a purchase.

 Research shows that retargeting shoppers with ads can reduce cart abandonment by 6.5%, and increase online sales by almost 20%.
 Emails are also an effective way to bring back cart abandoners.
-According to 99 Firms, cart abandonment emails have an open rate of 41.1%.
+According to Klaviyo, the average shopping cart abandonment email open rate across all industries is 50%.
+The apparel and accessories industry had the highest average open rate at 51.34%, and the third-highest average CVR at 3.90%.

 Minimize Shopping Cart Abandonment